MSUSEL/msusel-pique-cloud-dockerfile/README.md

 #### Manual Setup for Windows or Unix-based OS
 A user in any environment may follow the manual steps to setup and run PIQUE-cloud-dockerfile:

 1. Create two directories, "input" and "output".
-Inside the "input directory", create another directory "keys"
 2. Create a file named 'docker-image-target.json' and place it in the 'input' directory.
 3. Copy and paste the contents of the [targets file](input/docker-image-target.json) to 'docker-image-target.json'
    1. Modify 'docker-image-target.json' to target the docker images to be analyzed.